janbraitinger/serversideToDoList/README.md

 ### About
 This is a very simple serverbased toDo-List using node.js and ejs.
-All data will stored in a multiple array/list at the server.
+All data will be stored in a multiple array/list on the server.
 Other people can read your list by sending them your id (at the bottom of the page).
 Against consistency problems, they get just a read only view of your list.